mobispectral/MobiSpectral-Android/README.md

 1. Unzip the dataset that you downloaded before
 2. Run the application
 3. Check the offline mode to be used
-	- `mobile_data` is the folder where you can select images, either from the organic or nonorganic sub-folders
+	- `mobile_data` is the folder where you can select images, either from the organic or non-organic sub-folders
 4. Select two corresponding images (RGB and NIR) from the pop-up by tapping
 5. (Optional) Tap to choose the region that will be used in the analysis (bounding box)
 6. Reconstruct the hypercube